-PHNOM PENH: The World Bank is approving a $275 million to support Cambodia's transition towards achieving sustained, high-quality economic growth, according to a press release issued yesterday on AKP.
+PHNOM PENH: The World Bank is approving a $275 million credit to support Cambodia’s transition towards achieving sustained, high-quality economic growth, according to a press release issued yesterday on AKP.
 This marks a new chapter as Cambodia moves past its successful recovery from the COVID-19 pandemic.

-“While Cambodia's has recovered from the impacts of the COVID-19 pandemic and subsequent shocks, the focus is now shifting toward achieving sustained high-quality growth,” said Ms. Maryam Salim, World Bank Country Manager for Cambodia.
+“While Cambodia’s economy has recovered from the impacts of the COVID-19 pandemic and subsequent shocks, the focus is now shifting toward achieving sustained high-quality growth,” said Ms. Maryam Salim, World Bank Country Manager for Cambodia.

 This new credit builds on a $274 million grant approved in 2022 and targets specific challenges hindering Cambodia’s high-quality growth aspirations.